hanjinliu/tabulous/rst/main/columnwise_settings.rst

     :local:
     :depth: 2

+Each column-specific setting is stored as a ``dict`` like field.

 Colormap
 ========

+A "colormap" is a function that maps a value to a color.
+All the colormaps are stored in :attr:`text_color` / :attr:`background_color` fields.

 Use Colormap Functions
 ----------------------

-The foreground color (text color) and the background color can be set for each column.
+The text color and the background color can be set for each column.
-You have to provide a colormap (function that maps values to colors) to do this.
-A colormap must return a RGBA array (0-255) or a standard color name.
+You can provide a custom colormap function to do this by :meth:`set` method of fields.
+A colormap function must return a RGBA array (0-255) or a standard color name.

 .. code-block:: python

     viewer = TableViewer()
     table = viewer.open_sample("iris")

-    # set a continuous colormap to the "sepal_length" column
     lmin = table.data["sepal_length"].min()
     lmax = table.data["sepal_length"].max()
     lrange = lmax - lmin

+    # set a continuous colormap to the "sepal_length" column
     @table.text_color.set("sepal_length")
     def _(x: float):
         red = np.array([255, 0, 0, 255], dtype=np.uint8)